natebranda/Bull/README.md

 ## Roadmap / Future Action Items

 <!-- TODO: Add a short list of improvements you’d make if you had more time. -->
-* Add multiple days of gameplay wherein Angus's story could genuinely develop into the horror game it is supposed to be.
-The progression is written, but unfortunately it has not yet been implemented.
+* Create the originally intended seven full days of gameplay wherein the project could genuinely develop into the horror game it is supposed to be.
+The narrative is written, but unfortunately I did not have the time to build it out.
 * Make a tutorial sequence for the first day where Angus's sister, Sarah, walks you through the basic layout of the house and your objectives for each day.
 * Make a visible todo list in the pause menu that erases chores when they have been completed.
 * Create system for dialogue lines and subtitles for dialogue between Angus and Sarah in the tutorial and for their daily telephone conversations.